Category Archives

 Read More

-The Flintstones are indeed the best-known example of this dynamic and the first cartoon ever to air on network television in prime time.
-Launched in 1960, the show was a blatant rip-off of The Honeymooners, then a vivid-but-still-a-mere memory; its 39 episodes had aired from 1955-56 (though star Jackie Gleason would reprise the role and the show intermittently for years).
+The Flintstones are the best-known example of this dynamic.
+It was also the first cartoon ever to air on network television in prime time.
+Launched in 1960, the show was a blatant rip-off of The Honeymooners.
+Its 39 episodes had aired from 1955-56, though star Jackie Gleason would intermittently reprise the role and the show for years.
 Fred and Wilma Flintstone were clear homages to the lead, live-action roles played by Gleason and Dorothy Meadows.
 Barney Rubble was even more distinctively based on Art Carney’s character, Ed Norton.
 I think everyone realized what was going on here, even at the time.
-It was part of the imprimatur that led to featuring of The Flintstones in prime time, something unprecedented for an animated series at that time and frankly, still today, apart from The Simpsons.
+It was part of the imprimatur that led to featuring The Flintstones in prime time, something unprecedented for an animated series at that time and frankly, still today, apart from The Simpsons.

 But cartoonists would eventually prove some of the most facile and prolific rip-off artists in 20th century media history.
-They saw The Flintstones formula working and reprised the process without shame — to a degree we kids didn’t realize at the time and, I’d wager, few appreciate still today.
+The Flintstones formula worked.
+Accordingly, producers reprised the process without shame — to a degree we kids didn’t realize at the time and, I’d wager, few appreciate still today.

 Exhibit A?
-The inimitable Go-Go Gophers, an under-appreciated cartoon and one based completely on another live action (and culturally tone-deaf) TV show from that era, F Troop.
-Indeed, Go-Go Gophers was the cartoon that decades ago tipped me off to and set me thinking on this weighty matter.
+The inimitable Go-Go Gophers, an under-appreciated cartoon and based completely on another live action (and culturally tone-deaf) TV show from that era, F Troop.
+Indeed, Go-Go Gophers was the cartoon that decades ago tipped me off to this weighty matter.

 Read More